 (*) all Magnetic Resonance images in this book were acquired by Dr. Silvia Lope-Piedrafita at the at the NMR service (SeRMN) of Universitat Autònoma de Barcelona, in a 7 Tesla Bruker BioSpec 70/30USR spectrometer.
 SeRMN has been an active partner of the jMRUI community since many years.

-© 2016 – 2017, MRUI Consortium.
-All rights reserved by MRUI Consortium except for texts and images already copyrighted by third parties (e.g. journal publishers) and used here according to their licensing terms or under the fair use provision.
+© 2016 – 2018, MRUI Consortium.
+All rights reserved by MRUI Consortium except for texts and images already copyrighted by third parties (e.g. journal publishers) and used here according to their licensing terms and/or under the fair use provision.